bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_4.md

 the knapsack problem etc.)

-2. I am not sure if I understood the question, but if you are asking in what cases the (relaxed) linear program will give optimal solution of an integer program, then it happens very rarely.
+2. I am not sure if I understood the question, but if you are asking in what cases the (relaxed) linear program will give the optimal solution of an integer program, then it happens very rarely.
 It works for the assignment problem, but it is a very special case.